BenWeisz/BendyTwisty/README.md

 The engine base is my other repo [ModelEngine](https://github.com/BenWeisz/ModelEngine)

+Most of the custom code for the rods can be found under ```include/custom/rod```

 Work in progress:

-- I'm currently working through implementing some of the energy gradients and adding tests
+- I'm currently working through implementing some of the energy gradients and adding tests using catch2

 ![Work in progress](https://github.com/BenWeisz/BendyTwisty/blob/main/samples/sample2.png)